rusefi/rusefi_documentation/Vaults/Vault_Smart_ECU.md

 ### High EGT.
-Where vehicle has EGT sensing allow user to set a preffered EGT limit and max exceed value.
+Where vehicle has EGT sensing allow user to set a preferred EGT limit and max exceed value.
 If EGT limit is reached light eml and enrich.
 If EGT max exceed value is breached flash EML.
 As we schedule events individually we could cut the cylinder that was detected to be high, this would require killing the injector for just that cylinder or for the batch.